Walks

 My friend Gyula Simonyi accompanied me halfway across the island.
 From there, I walked on alone to the lighthouse at Cape Sada, the westernmost point of Shikoku.

-The first stage of my walk around all of Japan, and my longest walk to date by far, across all four of Japan’s main islands.
-I wrote extensively about this journey in These Walking Dreams, the visual field diary I kept on the road.
+The first part of my walk around Japan, and my longest walk to date.
+I wrote extensively about this journey in These Walking Dreams, the field diary I kept on the road.

 I began walking in Kagoshima, on Kyushu, the southernmost main island.
 In April and May I crossed Kyushu, then Shikoku, the smallest of the main islands, and arrived on Honshu, the largest, on May 24.
 In the next two months I crossed three of Honshu’s five regions: Kansai (South-Central Honshu), Chūbu (Central Honshu), and Tōhoku (Northeast Honshu).